 Our staff in the Makers Lab had already decided to order a Prusa 3D printer before the Maker Faire.
-Seeing the flexible print bed was a selling point, however, in waiting to have the Prusa printer shipped with this flexible and removable metal print bed that was displayed at the Prusa booth at the Maker Faire.
+The print has flexible and removable metal print bed that was displayed at the Prusa booth at the Maker Faire.
 This print bed can be easily removed and the print “shimmied” off when the metal is slightly bent.
 This has eliminated the need to use a tool to pry a print off the print bed.

 The Maker Faire nucleus idea is that collaboration and creativity leads to innovation.
 It is nice to see this happening at the Maker Faire and to be conscious of the fact that we enjoy this in the Makers Lab as well.
 There can be UCSF community members working on individual projects within the space, who engage with each other and as they communicate are inspired to collaborate and learn from each other’s ideas.

 Experimenting in the Makers Lab is extremely beneficial to our members.
 We do not “make” the project for our patrons.
 Makers Lab staff are here to assist but encourage folks to do it themselves.
 I witnessed this with some makers at the Maker Faire.
 Some exhibitors were glad to let folks experiment, learn, and make with the supplies they had on hand for participants.

 I am very much looking forward to returning next year and every year after.
 Although there is clearly a difference in size between the Makers Lab space within the Library and the massiveness of the San Mateo County Fairgrounds, there is a similarity in ideas and activities.
 Again I am thankful to have been able to participate in the Maker Faire and bring ideas back to our space here within the UCSF Library.
 The Makers Lab continues to grow with visitors and ideas being generated as the Maker Faire continues to do the same.